-- 27. Each mooting round is one hour and ten minutes.
-Twenty minutes are reserved for Appellant submissions and twenty minutes are reserved for Respondent submissions.
-The timekeepers ensure that the mooting rounds adhere to the time limits. - 28.
+- 32. Each mooting round is one hour and ten minutes.
+No more than twenty-five (25) minutes are reserved for Appellant submissions and no more than twenty-five (25) minutes are reserved for Respondent submissions.
+The judges may deliberate for no more than ten (10) minutes.
+The remaining ten (10) minutes are to be used for the judges to provide feedback to the competitors.
+The timekeepers ensure that the mooting rounds adhere to the time limits. - 33.
 If a scheduled team does not arrive at the moot courtroom on time, the timekeeper for that round shall make note of the late arrival.
-The judge(s) may consider this factor when assigning scores. - 29.
+The judge(s) may consider this factor when assigning scores. - 34.
 Timekeepers shall be responsible for timing and ensuring that each round is completed and feedback is given within the allotted time.